admaloch-dos/folk-festival-programs/README.md

 # Florida Folk Festival program viewer
-<b>About this project:</b><br/>
+<b>About this Project:</b><br/>
-This was created for a rebuild of a Florida Memory website page that displays all of the pamphlets and schedules for each annual Florida Folk Festival, which began in 1953.
-The old page was difficult to navigate, <a>https://www.floridamemory.com/learn/exhibits/florida-folklife/festival-programs.php</a>, so I was tasked with reworking the way they are presented.
+This project was undertaken to revamp a page on the Florida Memory website, showcasing pamphlets and schedules from each annual Florida Folk Festival, dating back to its initial run in 1953.
+The [existing page](https://www.floridamemory.com/learn/exhibits/florida-folklife/festival-programs.php) posed navigation challenges, prompting a new approach to the design.

-<b>Technologies used:</b><br/>
+<b>Technologies Used:</b><br/>
 --<b>Javascript</b><br/>
 --<b>HTML</b><br/>
 --<b>CSS</b><br/>
---<b>PHP</b> (will be added to the site in a PHP file upon approval)<br/>
+--<b>PHP</b> (to be added to the site in a PHP file upon approval)<br/>

 <b>Takeaways:</b><br/>
-This was a relatively straightforward project, but it was a good exercise in problem-solving.
-The festival has been going on since the 1950s, so I determined that the best way to display them would be to separate them by decade.
-There are plenty of ways to do this, but we decided to keep it simple and load them into an accordion.
-I ended up building an accordion from scratch, as the website is running an older version of Bootstrap and we didn't like the accordion from that version.
+While considered a relatively straightforward project, it served as a valuable exercise in problem-solving.
+Given the festival's extensive history, spanning back to the 1950s, the most natural layout was to orgnize by decades.
+Despite multiple approaches available, we kept it simple with an accordion layout.
+Notably, we did not use Bootstrap for the accordion, as it is an older version of bootstrap with a jenky accordion.

-<b>Current status:</b><br/>
+<b>Current Status:</b><br/>
-The project is complete and will be implemented after a successful communications review.
+The project has reached completion and awaits implementation following a successful communications review.

 <b>Note:</b><br/>
-The Florida Department of State is very security-focused, and version control software is not allowed, so you may not see much of a detailed git history for this project.
+The Florida Department of State places a strong emphasis on security, and version control software is restricted.
+Consequently, a detailed git history for this project may not be readily available.